SkylineCommunications/dataminer-docs/connector-help/connector_help/Huawei_iManager_U2000.md

 ## DataMiner Connectivity Framework

-The 1.0.0.x driver range of the Huawei iManager U2000 protocol supports the usage of DCF and can only be used on a DMA with **8.5.8.5\[DCF\]** as the minimum version.
+The 1.0.0.x connector range of the Huawei iManager U2000 protocol supports the usage of DCF and can only be used on a DMA with **8.5.8.5\[DCF\]** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).